Much as I would like this to be a media megacorp of randomness, renaissance chambara is written by just one person me: Ged Carroll.

 I took up technology that made a difference to my life: pagers, mobile phones, PDAs and Mac laptops.
 I still use Macs, though the pager, mobile phone and PDA has now been replaced by an iPhone.

-I am not very talented in the programming skills area, but was self-taught to write macros in Lotus 1-2-3 to automate stuff, but that was a long time ago and I have forgotten more in that time than I’ll ever know again.
+I am not very talented in the programming skills area, but was self-taught to write macros in Lotus 1-2-3 to automate optical fibre testing equipment.
+But that was a long time ago and I have forgotten more in that time than I’ll ever know again.

 Why renaissance chambara?